pts/minilibc686/README.md

 * A hello-world program using printf (demo_hello_linux_printf.nasm):
   **1240 bytes**.
 Only the very short main(...) function was written in C, the rest of the code is part of the libc, written in NASM assembly.
+  Comparison:
-As a comparison, musl (`zig cc -target i386-linux-musl -s -O2`) is 15548 bytes after stripping, and uClibc 0.9.30.1 (`./minicc --utcc --gcc --tccld -s`) is 14526 bytes after stripping.
+  * musl (`zig cc -target i386-linux-musl -O2`) is
+    15548 bytes after stripping
+  * uClibc 0.9.30.1 (`./minicc --utcc --gcc --tccld`) is 14526 bytes, already stripped
+  * OpenWatcom (`owcc -blinux -Os -fno-stack-check`) is 12934 bytes after strippong

 The following components are included: